The Pros and Cons of living in San Miguel de Allende.

 5. Having a ¨community¨

 If you want to be in a place where you can meet other foreigners, it doesn’t get any easier than San Miguel.
 Between expat Facebook groups, neighbourhood cafes, the (fantastic) library, and art and yoga classes targeted at expats, it’s very easy to meet other foreigners.
-On Cindi’s street more than half of the homes are occupied by foreigners.
+On Cindy’s street more than half of the homes are occupied by foreigners.
 If she’s in need for conversation, all she has to do is go down the street to her coffee shop and there’s invariably going to be a foreigner neighbour that she can have a chat with if she wishes.

 6. Nice restaurants, bars, cafés, supermarkets